Read This First

 Prompt 4: Do neurodivergents tend to report more or less general happiness than neurotypicals?

-The central claim is this: The question of whether neurodivergent individuals report more or less general happiness compared to neurotypical individuals is complex and influenced by various factors, including the type of neurodivergence, social support, access to resources, and individual coping.
+In plain terms: The question of whether neurodivergent individuals report more or less general happiness compared to neurotypical individuals is complex and influenced by various factors, including the type of neurodivergence, social support, access to resources, and individual coping.

 Autism Spectrum Disorder (ASD)